SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 ## How to Use

-Let's say we want to pre-populate "Title" field on personal details form.
+Let's assume we want to pre-populate the "Title" field on the Personal Details form.
 We want to use existing user data, located in "User" state in our SPA.
-First we need to adjust our personal details form, and add JSON configuration to the title field.
+First, we need to adjust our Personal Details form, and add JSON configuration to the "Title" field.

-Looking from JSON perspective it should look similar to this:
+Looking from JSON perspective, it should look similar to this:

 ```typescript
 {